 We know that no matter how well we make clothes and support people to use them for as long as possible, inevitably they will end up as waste at some point in the future, as will all clothes.
 While we follow industry innovations around true circularity (fashion products, being turned back into fashion products), we are exploring options for how to keep our clothing in use for as long as possible.

-A first step is a partnership with Rent the runway reselling and a pilot for rental for our Spanish customers with Olibati.
+A first step is a partnership with Rent the runway reselling and a pilot for rental for our Spanish customers with Olibati and UK customers with Ratoro.
 We will update our community as we put other partnerships in place.
 For now, we encourage you to explore the resources on Love Not Landfill and Love Your Clothes.

 Going forward the brand are putting goals in place to ensure that they improve the social and environmental footprint of the collections year on year, looking for better ways to create timeless garments that are considerate of the natural world and the people who bring the collections to life.